Syrian Interim Government: History

 By late 2017, the SIG presided over 12 provincial councils and over 400 elected local councils.
 It held elections across Idlib Governorate in 2017.
 It also operates a major border crossing between Syria and Turkey, which generates an estimated $1 million revenue each month.
 In opposition areas outside the Turkish-occupied ones, the SIG has been in conflict with the Islamist Syrian Salvation Government for control since September 2017.

 On 30 December 2017, at least 30 factions operating under the banner of the Syrian Interim Government merged in a unified armed group after four months of preparations.
 Jawad Abu Hatab, the SIG's Prime Minister and Defence Minister, announced the formation of the Syrian National Army (SNA) after meeting with rebel commanders in the town of Azaz.
 The newly formed body claimed to have 22,000 fighters, many of them trained and equipped by Turkey.
 The National Front for Liberation was also aligned to the Syrian Interim Government, and eventually became a subgroup of the SNA.

 In 2023, Syria Direct reported that while the Syrian National Coalition was officially a higher authority than the SIG, it was the Turkish-backed SIG that actually wielded power over it, as a sign that the SNC was now operating essentially under Turkish control.
 According to another report by Syria Direct, as of 2023 the SIG was still wholly dependent on Turkish support in the areas that it controlled nominally.
 Each Syrian local council in those areas was tied to a corresponding Turkish province.
-The councils' coordinators has to report to the Turkish governor who must be consulted before making decisions on strategic matters.
-Syrian councils were freely elected but, once elected, must work with Turkish governors to implement policies.
-In July 2024, riots erupted in SIG-held areas to protest Turkish policies and the Turkey's attempts to normalize relations with the Assad regime.
+The councils' coordinators had to report to the Turkish governor who was to be consulted before making decisions on strategic matters.
+Syrian councils were freely elected but, once elected, had to work with Turkish governors to implement policies.
+In July 2024, riots erupted in SIG-held areas to protest Turkish policies and Turkey's attempts to normalize relations with the Assad regime.

 In late 2024, the Syrian National Army participated in the surprise offensives that led to the fall of the Assad regime, while also capturing territories from the Kurdish-led Autonomous Administration of North and East Syria.

 Abdurrahman Mustafa, head of the Syrian interim government, signed an order on 30 January 2025 to hand over all his powers and cadres to the Syrian caretaker government in Damascus.
 The statement was not published on its official account, but a report from the Enab Baladi said that a copy of the statement had been obtained from Yasser Haji, director of the interim government's foreign affairs and international cooperation department, and confirmed its authenticity.
 The SIG said: "We will provide our capabilities, cadres and expertise to the Syrian state to serve the project of building a new Syria."